 Directly subordinate to the Autokrator are one hundred exarchoi.
-Each exarch directly manages an even share of the 8,410 Themata, the Empire's primary administrative divisions.
+Each exarch directly manages an even share of the 8,410 themata, the Empire's primary administrative divisions.
 Unlike themarchoi, the exarchoi are not regarded as absolute rulers in their exarchates; rather, they are the instrument by which the Autokrator exerts his authority.

-The Themata are miniature empires in their own right.
-A themarch controls a thema, a demesne of around 75,000 worlds, usually further subdivided to ease the administrative burden.
-The vast majority of themata employ around one hundred sector governors; that many subordinates is difficult but not impossible to manage.
+The themata are miniature empires in their own right.
+A themarch controls a thema, a demesne of 750,000 worlds, usually further subdivided to ease the administrative burden.
+The vast majority of themata employ around one thousand sector governors; that many subordinates is difficult but not impossible to manage.

 The exarchoi are, as a rule, loyal to the Autokrator.
 They serve at his pleasure, and are keenly aware of their position as instruments of his authority.
-Themarchoi, on the other hand, are primarily loyal to themselves, in the case of selfish examples of the type, or to their own themata.
-In either case, they see the Empire as too far removed from the problems within their domains.
+(TODO contrast themarchoi)